 When a 9-1-1 call is made, emergency response units are obligated to attend to the purported need.
 If a false call or allegation is made, it wastes significant public resources.
 Because of this, the Crown takes public mischief charges very seriously.

-Investigation of Public Mischief Charges in Surrey
+Investigation of Public Mischief Charges in Kelowna

-An investigation of a public mischief charge in Surrey is typically initiated by the peace officer alleged to have been misled, the alleged victim of false accusations (or relative or witness), or it is ordered by the Court.
+An investigation of a public mischief charge in Kelowna is typically initiated by the peace officer alleged to have been misled, the alleged victim of false accusations (or relative or witness), or it is ordered by the Court.
 Because peace officers and public officers are often vested with powers authorizing arrest, a charge can flow directly from the alleged public mischief and may rely solely on the statement of the officer.
 The police will request a written or videotaped statement from the complainant and any witnesses and will then initiate an investigation.

-Surrey Police take public mischief crimes very seriously, as they impede law enforcement.
+Kelowna Police take public mischief crimes very seriously, as they impede law enforcement.
 The police will typically engage in a thorough investigation to find sufficient evidence to charge.
 After the police have gathered their evidence, they will arrest you if they believe you are the perpetrator.
 If you are not present at the scene, police will track you down or issue a warrant for your arrest.

 After you have been charged, police will provide a package with all the evidence they collected, known as the “disclosure package,” to the Crown Prosecutor.
 You will have the right to access this disclosure package to see the evidence against you.
 Once you retain one of our lawyers, we will assist you in obtaining the disclosure package, and we will review it with you to assess the strengths and weaknesses of the Crown’s case, as well as any legal defences that may be available to you.